jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 # Proof of the Fundamental Lemma

+With the compatibility lemmas finished, the difficulty is behind us.
+We prove the Fundamental Lemma by induction on term precision, using the appropriate compatibility lemma for each case.

 ```
 fundamental : ∀ {Γ}{A}{A′}{A⊑A′ : A ⊑ A′} → (M M′ : Term)
   → Γ ⊩ M ⊑ M′ ⦂ A⊑A′